wur-bioinformatics/introduction-to-bioinformatics/week4.md

 More than 100 research groups worldwide join the CASP competition every two years.
 Using all sequence and structure data available at the present time, they predict structures for protein sequences with newly derived (yet unreleased) structures, specifically withheld from the public for the purpose of this competition.

-:::{figure} images/Week4/w4f3.png
+:::{figure} images/Week4/casp.png
 :alt: AlphaFold progress; Amino acid residue in protein backbone
 :align: center
-:name: w4f3
+:name: casp

 Left: Average GDT tests of the contest winners.
-Right: Schematic view of amino acid residue in protein backbone with key atoms labelled, including the alpha carbon used for GDT-TS (image sources: Nature news - https://www.nature.com/articles/d41586-020-03348-4, and FolditWiki - https://foldit.fandom.com/wiki/Alpha_carbon.)
+Right: Schematic view of amino acid residue in protein backbone with key atoms labelled, including the alpha carbon used for GDT-TS.
+Credits: {cite}`GDT_2020` and [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) {cite}`alpha_carbon_2018`.
 :::

-{numref}`w4f3` left side shows both the progress the subsequent AlphaFold models have made, as well as the general impact on the field.
+The left side of {numref}`casp` shows both the progress the subsequent AlphaFold models have made, as well as the general impact on the field.
 On the y-axis, the main evaluation metric that CASP uses is plotted: the Global Distance Test – Total Score (GDT-TS), as an average over the challenges (i.e., protein sequences with no publicly known 3D structures).
-It measures what percentage of α-carbons ({numref}`w4f3`, right) of the amino acids in the predicted structure are within a threshold distance in Ångstroms (to be precise, the average of four thresholds: 1, 2, 4, 8 Å) of the known structure, for the best possible alignment of the two.
+It measures what percentage of α-carbons ({numref}`casp`, right) of the amino acids in the predicted structure are within a threshold distance in Ångstroms (to be precise, the average of four thresholds: 1, 2, 4, 8 Å) of the known structure, for the best possible alignment of the two.
-{numref}`w4f3` shows how after years of stagnation, in 2018 AlphaFold clearly made a substantial improvement over the results of earlier years.
+{numref}`casp` shows how after years of stagnation, in 2018 AlphaFold clearly made a substantial improvement over the results of earlier years.
 In 2020, the prediction results of their updated system, AlphaFold 2.0, were so good that the structure prediction problem has been dubbed as solved by some, although there is still some room for further improvement.
 It is good to note that a score of 100 is not feasible by any predictive method, since there are areas in the protein structure that are inherently difficult to model, i.e., very flexible parts or transitions between, e.g., helix and a random coil.
 Hence, a score between 90-95% is considered equally well as an experimentally derived 3D structure, a score that AlphaFold2 nearly reached.

-With the above in mind, let us look at {numref}`w4f3` again.
+With the above in mind, let us look at {numref}`casp` again.
 The maximum average GDT-TS score in 2020 has more than doubled since pre-2018 editions.
 This means that for many more protein sequences, we can gain some sort of reliable insight in their 3D structure.
 Following the sequence-structure-function paradigm, this also provides us insight into their possible functions.